epfl-dlab/anticipated-vs-actual/README.md

     └──
 ------------

-####  System requirements and installation guide
+###  System requirements and installation guide

 We recommend a local installation of new Python virtual environment.
 The code was tested on Ubuntu 18.04.
 Please use the packages versions provided in requirements.txt

+1. To obtain the raw data, go to our [Zenodo repository](https://zenodo.org/record/7009935), download 40 batch files and place them under `data/batches`.

-1. Open the terminal.
+2. Open the terminal.
 To avoid any incompatibility issue, please create a new virtual environment.
 This project was created using [virtualenvwrapper](]https://virtualenvwrapper.readthedocs.io/en/latest/)

 `pip install virtualenvwrapper` <br>